 Ferris apologised to his victims in court and admitted he knew his behaviour was wrong.
 However, he also stated he “did not have the ability to stop” and submitted medical reports to the court.

 In 2016, Ferris was sentenced to ten years in prison for the abuse of the eight girls.
 His paedophile coworker, Ian Berryman, suicided before appearing in court in 2015.

 Garland, on the other hand, retired in 1986 and died in 2010 without ever being charged.
 He lived a comfortable life with no fear of being punished for his disgusting crimes.
 His family still refuse to believe their father was a monster.

 Most of the survivors of Ben Venue Public School are now in their 50s but their experiences are still raw in their minds.

-Their pain will never end, but Kelso Lawyers has helped nine survivors achieve justice and compensation from these heinous criminals.
+Their pain will never end, but Kelso Lawyers has helped sixteen survivors achieve justice and compensation from these heinous criminals.